scrapcomputing/WavetablePiHoriz/README.md

 <img src='img/WavetablePi.svg' alt='WavetablePi Schematic' height=440 width=auto>
 </p>

+- 5.25 drive bay faceplates (by Michael Swimm) https://www.thingiverse.com/thing:6652143

 # New Features
 - This version also includes headers for the mt32-pi buttons and rotary encoder.

 # Bill of materials

+The gerber can be found in the [releases](https://github.com/scrapcomputing/WavetablePiHoriz/releases)

 Item                                     | #   | Description
 -----------------------------------------|-----|-----------------------------------------